Combat Robot Spinner Weapon Kinetic Energy Calculator Examples

 The Spinner Calculator Help File describes the functions and operation of the calculator, but it is useful to have a few examples to follow.

-Below are example analyses for three spinner weapons:
+Below are example analyses for four spinner weapons:

 Calculator Example: Simple Bar